mvemjsunp/portfolio/about.md

 I’m a resourceful, systems-thinking (yet detail-obsessive) UX designer skilled at sketching, wireframing, user flows, and developing and enforcing design standards using pattern libraries and other tools.
 I am experienced at collaborating with developers, stakeholders, and users to build truly successful and delightful products.

-For the past 4.5 years, I’ve been working as a “UX team-of-one”/full-stack designer at a boutique environmental data management software company.
-There, I have worn many hats (UI designer, front-end developer, copywriter, manager), but during this time I’ve become the most passionate about my work in UX design.
+In my 7+ years of experience, I have worn many hats (UI designer, front-end developer, copywriter, manager), but during this time I’ve become the most passionate about my work in UX design.

 I love **solving complex interaction problems** and designing software solutions that **help users do their jobs better**.
 During any project, I focus on understanding who our users are, what they want or need, and removing obstacles between them and their goals.

-I am seeking new opportunities to focus even more intensely on UX design and to work collaboratively with different types of teams.
-I am looking for **challenging, in-depth projects** in a design-mature organization, working on software for **enterprise/B2B, technical, or scientific users**, embedded in a diverse team empowered to use design thinking to solve complex problems.
+I am currently working on UX design for internal security products at <a href="https://smile.amazon.com" target="_blank">Amazon</a>.

 ## More about me